rtoal/plang-glossary/README.md

 ### Argument
 An expression passed to a (parameterized) entity during a call, instantiation, or other invocation.

+### Argument Label
+A label placed on an argument in a call for readability.

 ### Assignable
 A mutable storage location.
 Used in place of the term **variable** when emphasizing mutability.

 ### Assignment
 A run-time association of a _value_ with a (mutable) variable.

+### Associativity
+The property of an operator that dictates how it combines in unparenthesized contexts with other operators of the same precedence level.
+Kinds of assocativity include left-associative, right-associative, and non-associative.

 ### Asynchronous
 A type of invocation in which the caller does not wait for the callee to complete.